playcanvas/developer.playcanvas.com/content/user-manual/assets/models/building.md

 skip: true
 ---

 Building art and animations for PlayCanvas can be done using almost any of the many 3D modelling programs available.
-For example, Blender, Sketch Up, Autodesk 3D Studio Max or Autodesk Maya.
+For example: Blender, Sketch Up, Autodesk 3D Studio Max or Autodesk Maya.

 PlayCanvas is designed to import content most faithfully via the FBX interchange format so, in general, if your modelling application supports FBX, PlayCanvas supports it too.
 As such, to target PlayCanvas, you do not have to use any special art tools plugins and there are no PlayCanvas-specific workflows you must follow.

+Some modelling and animation programs to consider:
+* Free options: Blender*, Wings3D, Voidworld, SketchUp, Sculptris, Daz Studio*.
+* Lower-cost paid options: 3D-Coat, NVIL, Hexagon.
+* Higher-cost paid options: ZBrush, Autodesk 3D Studio Max*, Autodesk Maya*, Luxology Modo*.
+A * denotes the program can create animations too.

+For generating textures, consider these programs:
+* Free: Krita desktop, GIMP, xNormal, MaPZone, Blender, MyPaint.
+* Paid: Substance Designer (as well as Substance Painter and Bitmap2Material), Photoshop, Quixel NDO and DDO, CrazyBump, Clip Studio Paint/Manga Studio, SERIF DrawPlus / PhotoPlus.
+Note many of the paid programs listed above for modelling also allow texture painting.
+If you would like more options, this [external wiki][wiki] page can help.
+Please note that some of the information may be out-of-date.

 ## General Considerations for Mesh Construction